 In Brooklyn, New York (NY), a mother of a 12-year old daughter, underwent a routine gynecological (GYN) operation.
 During the surgery, her bowel or intestine was punctured causing a massive infection or sepsis.
 The overwhelming blood poisoning caused her to develop blood clots in her legs that led to a decrease in her circulation and gangrene in her limbs.
 As a result of the overwhelming infection, she had to have both of her gangrenous legs amputated.
 She is currently seeking unspecified monetary damages for the alleged medical malpractice of the doctors and hospital that were treating her at the time of the surgery.

-Sepsis, also called bacteremia, septicemia, septic shock or blood poisoning is caused by an infection or abscess that starts somewhere the body.
+Sepsis, also called bacteremia, septicemia, septic shock or blood poisoning is caused by an infection or abscess that starts somewhere the body and may happen after surgery for many reasons.
 If the infection is not diagnosed or treated properly it could lead to organ failure, brain damage, clotting problems or even death.
 Patients who are septic or in septic shock may exhibit the following signs or symptoms:

 Infections or sepsis are usually caused by staph, strep, ecoli, pseudomonas, P. aeruginosa, E. corrodens or enterococcus bacteria.
 In adults, the most common causes of sepsis are abscesses or boils, peritonitis, a ruptured or perforated bowel, kidney stones, strep throat, urinary tract or bladder infections, pyelonephritis, meningitis, pneumonia, surgical wounds, surgical drains, bedsores or decubitus ulcers, cellulitis, infected intravenous (IV), PICC line, central lines or any other catheter that is in the body such as a Foley catheter.
 In children, common causes of sepsis are osteomyelitis or an infection of the bone, untreated strep throat, and in neonates or newborns, sepsis can be caused by a prolonged rupture of the amniotic fluid, Group B strep (Beta strep or GBS), Chlamydia, an infected IV or umbilical line or pneumonia.
 Many times, a newborn or child will present with a fever, rash or flu-like symptoms and a physician or pediatrician believes the infection is a virus or viral in nature, when in fact it is a bacterial infection and will not prescribe antibiotics until it is too late.